 Opening to forgiveness is another way to leave your ex in the past and move on for good.
 Forgiveness ultimately is for you.
 You get to be free!
 Forgiving your ex does not mean you ever have to communicate with them.
 You can do your forgiveness work on your own.

-Forgiving your ex does not excusing their behavior.
+Forgiving your ex does not excuse their behavior.
 Instead, forgiveness releases you from holding onto any anger and resentment that is poisoning your happiness and joy.
-Staying angry about your ex and becoming cynical about love only hurts yourself.
+Staying angry about your ex and becoming cynical about love only hurts you.

 You may also have to forgive yourself for any missteps you made in the relationship.
 Beating yourself up isn’t helping you move on, nor does it make you a better person.

 Forgive yourself for any mistakes and release feelings of guilt and shame.
 Resolve to become a better person in your next relationship.

 How to get over a breakup and open your heart to more love?
 Forgive yourself and your ex for the fact that the two of you are human and bound to make mistakes.

 You may feel like the pain of a breakup will last forever and you’ll never find that kind of love again.
 Take an intentional approach to your heartbreak and you’ll discover that your next relationship is healthier, more loving, and more fulfilling than any of your past relationships.